List of Los Angeles Metro Rail stations

 Metro Rail is an urban rail transit system in Los Angeles County, California.
 It is operated by Los Angeles Metro.
-The system includes 107 metro stations with two rapid transit and four light rail lines, covering 121.2 mi of route service.
+The system includes 110 metro stations on four light rail lines and two rapid transit lines, covering 125.1 mi of route service.
 In 2019, the Metro Rail system served an average 295,889 passengers each weekday, totaling 93.2 million passengers in the calendar year.
-Metro Rail is one of the largest rapid transit and light rail systems in the United States by ridership.
+Metro Rail is one of the largest light rail and rapid transit systems in the United States by ridership.
 The system is complemented by two Metro Busway bus rapid transit lines.